eformsignen/eformsignen.github.io/_build/html/_sources/help/chapter5.rst.txt

    .. caution::

-      **Attachment** If you send an email notification using the **Attachment** method, the completed document is included in the email.
+       If you send an email notification using the **Attachment** method, the completed document is included in the email.
 Therefore, even if is configured to require the recipient to go through identity verification, the recipient can still view and download the document.

 - **Edit body:** Edits the body of the notification message.